harness/developer-hub/release-notes/delegate.md

-## January 17, 2023, version 78214
-### Delegate version 78101
+## January 17, 2023, Harness version 78214, Harness Delegate version 78101

-Harness NextGen release 78214 includes no changed features or fixes for Harness Delegate.
+Harness NextGen release 78214 includes no changed features or fixes for the Harness Delegate.